Guidelines for use of Science Support Center Equipment

 Students may not borrow equipment for purely recreational or other non-academic reasons.

-Faculty and staff may use Science Support Center equipment and resources for the following reasons
+Faculty and staff may use SSC equipment and resources for the following reasons

 - Academic use to support student learning either through direct instruction of students or for the purposes of gaining knowledge to benefit subsequent instructional use.

 - Academic use for faculty development, research and creative work.

 - Non-academic use to support the College’s institutional mission, such as for convocation and graduation ceremonies, administrative meetings or functions, etc.

 - Non-academic use to support the public mission of the college and/or community outreach, such as for the public events, such as the Science Carnival, or for college marketing campaigns, and advancement efforts.

 Equipment used by federal or state funded auxiliary departments, conferences, and student groups (S&A), academic programs and other events that charge a fee or ask for a donation will be charged an equipment rental fee.
 Following RCW 42.52.160 on use of state property for private gain and WAC 292-110-010 on the Use of State Resources, faculty and staff may not use Science Support Center equipment and resources for private gain.